robotology/visual-tactile-localization/README.md

 #### Start the experiment
 To start the experiment press the `Play` button on the `yarpdataplayer` window as shown in the following figure.

+Please note that if you are running the experiment on [GitPod](#computer-use-the-suite-in-a-gitpod-environment), you may experience some performance degradation due to the limited computing capabilities of the environment.

 ![YARP dataplayer play](https://github.com/robotology-playground/visual-tactile-localization/blob/master/how_to_images/dataplayer_execution.png)